 3. Employers consider a college degree and good grades as a great indication of employment readiness.
 The college degree and good grades signal whether a prospective employee has cultivated the behaviors of consistently attending, putting in sustained effort, and focusing on quality in their work.
 Sylvester Stalone provides a confirming message about college:

-4. Based on legal requirements and long experience, employers have generalized that the quality of college new-hire employees has no causal basis to the college from which they graduated.
-The large employers' approach is to recruit broadly across many schools and recruit narrowly within schools to attract the best majors and GPA students.
+4. Employers, based on legal requirements and years of experience, have concluded that the quality of new college hires has little to do with the specific college they graduated from.
+As such, the large employers' approach is to recruit broadly across many schools and recruit narrowly within schools to attract the best majors and GPA students.
 The company recruiting attitude is: "All colleges have a subset of great new-hire candidates, the challenge is finding them and recruiting them!"

 Attending a college where you can achieve a higher GPA will greatly enhance your prospects of securing a job with a reputable company after graduation.